Web scraping with JavaScript and Node.js (Guide for 2024)

 GOT HTTP client logo

-Got Scraping is a package extension of the Got HTTP client.
-Its primary purpose is to address common drawbacks in modern web scraping by offering built-in tools to make bot requests less likely to be detected and blocked by modern website anti-scraping protections.
+Got Scraping is an HTTP client tailor-made for web scraping.
+It’s primary purpose is to address common challenges in web scraping by offering built-in features to make bot requests less detectable and reduce the chances of getting blocked by modern anti-scraping measures.

 1. Installation